 - Your parcels are all delivered to the Post Office via bicycle (or by foot in the snow/ice)….no car here!

-- I only use natural chemical free cleaners in my process.
+- I only use plant-powered cleaners in my clean-up process.

 - I even compost my coffee grounds ;-)